JuliaData/DataFrames.jl/docs/src/man/missing.md

 ```

-Use `missings` to generate `Vector`s and `Array`s supporting missing values, using the optional first argument to specify the element-type.
+The `missings` function constructs `Vector`s and `Array`s supporting missing values, using the optional first argument to specify the element-type.

 ```jldoctest missings
 julia> missings(1)